tracycchang/tracycchang/README.md

 - 👋 Hi, I’m @tracycchang
 - 👀 I’m interested in traveling, trying new restaurants, and gaming!
-- 📫 You can reach me by e-mail.
+- 📫 You can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/).

 <!---
 tracycchang/tracycchang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.